NVIDIA's Options Frenzy: What You Need to Know - NVIDIA (NASDAQ:NVDA)

-Whales with a lot of money to spend have taken a noticeably bullish stance on NVIDIA.
+Investors with a lot of money to spend have taken a bearish stance on NVIDIA NVDA.

 |Symbol